 An uprising by Rohingya Muslims in Rakhine State in western Burma lead to a disproportionate reaction by Burma's military.
 All the old military excesses came back into play - extra-judicial killings, arbitrary arrests, destruction of villages, rape, unprovoked attacks.
 The Rohingya began to flee, first in tens of thousands, then in hundreds of thousands.

-Through it all Suu Kyi has refused to speak out on the Rohingya's behalf.
-She has failed to criticise the military or to question the religious and social bigotry that underlies the persecution of the Rohingya by Burma's Buddhist majority.
-In 1991 she was "an important symbol in the struggle against oppression".
-Now she is an apologist for ethic cleansing and the abuse of human rights.
+Through it all, Suu Kyi refused to speak out on the Rohingya's behalf.
+She failed to condemn the military or to question the religious and social bigotry that underlies the persecution of the Rohingya by Burma's Buddhist majority.
+Those in the international community who had championed Suu Kyi during her years in detention began to question her silence.
+Eventually the questions turned to criticism.
+Suu Kyi was called an apologist for ethic cleansing and a handmaiden to genocide.
+Finally, a United Nations official stated that Suu Kyi was complicit in the violence against the Rohingya and could eventually face charges relating to genocide or crimes against humanity.

 - The history of the Union of Myanmar (Burma) - World History Archives